Kingda Ka: Trains and station

-Kingda Ka's four trains are color-coded for easy identification (green, dark blue, teal, and orange) and are numbered; the four colors are also used for the seats and restraints.
-Each train seats 18 people (two per row).
-The rear car has one row, while the rest have two.
-The rear row of each car is positioned higher than its front row for better visibility.
+Kingda Ka's four trains were color-coded for easy identification (green, dark blue, teal, and orange) and were numbered; the four colors were also used for the seats and restraints.
+Each train seated 18 people (two per row).
+The rear car had one row, while the rest had two.
+The rear row of each car was positioned higher than its front row for better visibility.
+Kingda Ka's over-the-shoulder restraint system consisted of a thick, rigid lap bar and two flexible over-the-shoulder restraints.

-Each of Kingda Ka's trains has an extra row of seat mounts.
-The panels could be removed for the installation of additional seats in the future.
-This modification would increase the capacity of each train from 18 to 20, and the hourly capacity of the coaster from 1400 to 1600 riders per hour.
-Kingda Ka's station is prepared for this modification, with entrance gates for the currently-nonexistent row of seats.
-Kingda Ka's over-the-shoulder restraint system consists of a thick, rigid lap bar and two thinner, flexible over-the-shoulder restraints.

-Kingda Ka's station has two parallel tracks, with switch tracks at the entrance and exit.
-Each of the station's tracks is designed to accommodate two trains, so each of the four trains can be operated from its own station.
-Because all of Kingda Ka's trains are mechanically identical and able to load and unload at each of the four individual station bays, the original plan was for all trains to operate at the same time, and for each train to load and unload at its own station.
-Trains on one side would be loaded while trains on the other side would be launched with an employee directing riders in line to a particular side, where they could then choose to sit anywhere within the train.
+Kingda Ka's station had two parallel tracks with switch tracks at the entrance and exit.
+Each of the station's tracks is designed to accommodate two trains, so each of the four trains could be operated from its own station.
+Because all of Kingda Ka's trains were mechanically identical and able to load and unload at each of the four individual station bays, the original plan was for all trains to operate at the same time, and for each train to load and unload at its own station.
+Trains on one side would be loaded, while trains on the other side would be launched.
+An employee also directed riders in line to a particular side, where they could then choose to sit anywhere within the train.

-Kingda Ka's music is by Safri Duo; almost their entire Episode II album is played in the queue and station.
-Survivor's "Eye of the Tiger", played by DJ Quicksilver, may also be heard in the queue and station.

 Theme

-Kingda Ka is located in the jungle-themed area of the park known as The Golden Kingdom.
-The ride portrays a mythical Bengal tiger named after one that was housed in the nearby Temple of the Tiger attraction, an interactive exhibit that was closed in 2010.
+Kingda Ka was located in the jungle-themed area of the park known as The Golden Kingdom.
+The namesake for the ride was a Bengal tiger who resided in the nearby Temple of the Tiger attraction, an interactive exhibit that was closed in 2010.

 Rollbacks

-A train may occasionally experience a rollback following a launch.
+A train may have occasionally experienced a rollback following a launch.
 A rollback occurs when the train fails to make it over the top of the tower and descends back down the side it was launched.
-Kingda Ka includes retractable magnetic brakes on its launch track to prevent a train from rolling back all the way into the loading station (and potentially colliding with the next about-to-be-launched train).
+Kingda Ka included retractable magnetic brakes on its launch track to prevent a train from rolling back all the way into the loading station (and potentially colliding with the next about-to-be-launched train).